covid19br/nowcaster/README.md

 ![](README_files/figure-gfm/first_plot-1.png)<!-- -->

-This is an example were the estimate was done without considering any type of strucuture in data, which is the first assumption for the nowcasting.
+This is an example were the estimate was done without considering any type of structure in data, which is the first assumption for the nowcasting.

 ## Nowcasting as a tool to support decision making